undeadinu/SRNotification/README.md

 ## How to use SRNotification

 1\.
-Add framework to your project: File -> Add Files -> SRNotification project file
+Add framework to your project: File -> Add Files -> SRNotification project file.
+Add `@loader_path/../Frameworks` to build settings Runpath search path.

 2\.
 In your AppDelegate add this